Agent

 });

-See Structured Output for the full schema options and runtime behavior.
+See Structured output for schema formats, runtime overrides, typing, and provider behavior.

 },